p-argento/uni/LDS/LDS Notes on Cube and MDX.md

 In microsoft, there are also reporting services, but PowerBI substituted it.

 We will need a structure for our code, 3 layers.
-1. ROLAP or MOLAP ??
+1. Data Model
+	1. Multi-dimensional
+	2. tabular
+2. Queries
-2. MDX, to exploit hierarchies
+	1. MDX, to exploit hierarchies
+	2. DAX
-3. DAX ?
+3. Data Access
+	1. ROLAP (Relational OLAP)
+		1. based on the traditional relational db
+	2. MOLAP (Multidimensional OLAP)
+		1. based on ad-hoc structures like the cube

 ![[Pasted image 20241126095710.png]]